 So how do you know if a plant needs destroying?
 This guide identifies some of the most common—and most harmful—invasive species in the U.S. Just remember that before you actually rip anything out of the ground, be sure you’ve identified the plant properly.
 One way to do that is to contact your local parks department (especially if the plant’s in a public park) or your local or state conservation department.
 Some of those agency websites have close-up photos that can help you ID what you’re seeing.

-This article was originally published on June 27, 2022.
+A version of this article was originally published on June 27, 2022.